decentraland/sdk7-utils/README.md

 )
 ```

-All tweens accept an optional argument `onFinishCallback` which is executed when a tween is complete or when a tween is stopped explicitly via calls described above.
+All tweens accept an optional argument `onFinishCallback` which is executed when a tween is complete.
+It is not executed if a tween was explicitly stopped via stop methods.
+Use `utils.tweens.getTranslationOnFinishCallback`, `utils.tweens.getRotationOnFinishCallback` and `utils.tweens.getScalingOnFinishCallback` to obtain tween's callback and call it before stopping a tween, if required.

 The following example logs a message when the box finishes its movement.